 Steven Linick, the inspector general of the Federal Housing Finance Agency, said in the statement announcing the suit that Bank of America’s conduct was “reprehensible.”

 The case is U.S. v.
 Bank of America Corp.
-(BAC), U.S. District Court, Southern District of New York (Manhattan).
+(BAC:US), U.S. District Court, Southern District of New York (Manhattan).
 O’Donnell’s suit is U.S. ex rel.
 Edward O’Donnell v.
 Bank of America, 12- cv-1433, U.S. District Court, Southern District of New York (Manhattan).

 To contact the reporters on this story: David Glovin in New York at email@example.com; Hugh Son in New York at firstname.lastname@example.org